josefha/scheduler/README.md

-# reactproject
+# react project
-Project for User Interface Programming course using react
+Protype for a scheduling software for midium sized businesses.